223086379/paccor_remote_signer/README.md

 ## Support External Signer
 Typically, dedicated key management services are used to sign a certificate.
 These services typically use hardware protected key storage.

-Minor modification to code allow for more secure and flexible use of paccor.
+Minor modification to code allow for more secure and flexible use of paccor. \n
   a) src/main/java/cli/SigningCli.java -
        Replaced the line with remoteContentSigner
        RemoteContentSigner remoteSigner = new RemoteContentSigner(digestCalculator, restEndpoint);